-The shoulder straps are very well padded and the foam inside is dense and has been comfortable enough for the pack’s size and capacity.
-Plus, the straps are a little wider than average, which we’ve found helps them better distribute weight across each shoulder so that the backpack doesn’t feel too heavy even when it’s fully packed.
+The shoulder straps are very well padded, and the foam inside is dense and has been comfortable enough for the pack’s size and capacity.
+Plus, the straps are a little wider than average, which helps them better distribute weight across each shoulder so that the backpack doesn’t feel too heavy even when fully packed.

 And there is a removable hip belt, which attaches to the pack with velcro.
-It’s not super thick and there’s no padding—it’s just a simple strap.
-Plus, it’s got a handy elastic keeper to help manage excess strap, which we always appreciate.
+It’s not super thick, and there’s no padding—it’s just a simple strap.
+Plus, it’s got a handy elastic keeper to help manage excess straps, which we always appreciate.

-Yes, there is a small whistle in the sternum strap belt, which will helpful in many cases.
-There is also a small reflective strip on both straps that very handy for night backpackers.
+Yes, a small whistle in the sternum strap belt will be helpful in many cases.
+A small reflective strip on both straps is very handy for night backpackers.

-Speaking of the back panel, it has lots of mesh lining for added breathability, which is appreciated when you’re carrying a bag in the summer season.
-The backside generously padded with soft meshed foam and feel really comfortable in usage.
-I used this backpack in my trip with almost 24L stuff and I found it’s really comfortable than my previous bag, so comfort is another prime point of this backpack.
+The back panel has lots of mesh lining for added breathability, which is appreciated when you’re carrying a bag in the summer season.
+The backside is generously padded with soft meshed foam and feels really comfortable in usage.
+I used this backpack in my trip with almost 24L stuff, and I found it’s really comfortable than my previous bag, so comfort is another prime point of this backpack.

-There’s also a luggage pass-through so you can easily slip this thing on to your trolly bag.
-Behind that, there is a secret medium-sized zipped pocket for all those items you don’t want to be stolen—passport, visa, extra cash, wallet, etc. Well, this section is also waterproof.
+There’s also a luggage pass-through, so you can easily slip this thing onto your trolly bag.
+Behind that is a secret medium-sized zipped pocket for all those items you don’t want to be stolen—a passport, visa, extra cash, wallet, etc. Well, this section is also waterproof.

 In terms of handles, there is a metal-coated handle on the top, which proved to be handy when you just need to grab the bag and move it a short distance.

-The Nayo Smart Almighty also comes with an external USB charging port that can be used to charge your phone if you want to have a battery bank inside the main compartment of the bag.
+The Nayo Smart Almighty also comes with an external USB charging port that can be used to charge your phone if you want a battery bank inside the bag’s main compartment.

 Finally, there’s a zippered water bottle pocket on the left side of the bag.
-It’s not my favourite.
-While we like the look of it, water bottle jostle around quite a bit while you’re walking.
+It’s not my favorite.
+While we like the look of it, water bottles jostle around quite a bit while you’re walking.
 But, it can easily manage the 500 to 750ml bottle.

-If you are not satisfied with one bottle pocket, then don’t worry you have an insulation pocket on the left side that can accommodate a 500ml bottle.
-You can also put your favourite cold drink bottle or ice water in it.
-Its insulation coating keeps the bottle cool on a hot day (Wow! now I can bring this bag during my tennis practice).
+If you are not satisfied with one bottle pocket, then don’t worry.
+You have an insulation pocket on the left side that can accommodate a 500ml bottle.
+You can also put your favorite cold drink bottle or ice water in it.
+Its insulation coating keeps the bottle cool on a hot day (Wow!
+Now I can bring this bag during my tennis practice).